What Is the Future of Meat?

 Dyson Professor and Chair of the Department of Environmental Studies and Science E. Melanie Dupuis, PhD, is one of the tri-state area’s foremost experts on environmental politics and policy.
-We had the opportunity to ask her a few questions about the Dyson Institute of Sustainability and the Environment’s upcoming Resilience Summit, which will bring together leaders, academics, and activists to discuss and debate the complicated issues surrounding meat consumption.
+We had the opportunity to ask her a few questions about the Dyson Institute of Sustainability and the Environment’s Resilience Summit, which will bring together leaders, academics, and activists to discuss and debate the complicated issues surrounding meat consumption.

 Why was The Future of Meat? chosen as a topic for this year’s Resilience Summit, and why should it matter to people?

 Dyson has been holding Resilience Summits every few years.
 It began with Hurricane Sandy and the two summits about coastal resilience and sea level rise.
 But the last summit, on the water crisis, expanded the idea of resilience and now we are looking at food for this summit.